📃 Solution for Exercise M3.01

 The best parameters found are:

-Now use the test set to score the model using the best parameters that we found using cross-validation in the training set.
+Now use the test set to score the model using the best parameters that we found using cross-validation.
+You will have to refit the model over the full training set.

 # solution